 But if my thoughts on anxiety do make sense to you, then stick with me and try the very same recovery steps I did and see if they alone are enough to help you make major improvements to your life, as they were for me.

-As I alluded to above, the other fabulous benefit of getting to know anxiety is that it allows you to see it for what it really is!
-Getting to know anxiety is what allows you to throw back that curtain in your mind and see that anxiety isn’t some awful scary thing…its just your subconscious in a little booth with a special effects machine!
+Another fabulous benefit of getting to know anxiety is that it allows you to see anxiety for what it really is!
+Getting to know anxiety is what allows you to throw back that curtain in your mind and see that anxiety isn’t some awful, scary thing…its just your subconscious in a little booth with a special effects machine!

 It was awful and I know that so many of you can relate.
-But I found out, that the more I read about anxiety, and the more I educated myself about it, the less scary it seemed to me.
+But I found out that the more I read about anxiety, and the more I educated myself about it, the less scary it seemed to me.
 And after a few months, I realized that I wasn’t handcuffed to the Grim Reaper anymore.
 I was handcuffed to an annoying 3-year-old.
-He was still just as loud and his presence was just as strong…but a 3-year-old can be controlled……well, sort of……..but you know what I mean.
-The fear was gone.

 Repeatedly exposing myself to the “idea” of anxiety in a positive, healthy way such as reading, not only empowered me with knowledge about what was going on with me, but it also helped me become so familiar with anxiety that I no longer feared it.